-The appellant worked for respondent 2, a contract cleaning company.
-Respondent 2 lost the contract that the appellant was employed on.
+Both of the appellant's worked for respondent 2, a contract cleaning company.
+Respondent 2 lost the contract that both the appellant's were employed on.
 This contract transferred to Respondent 1.
-The appellant did not take up employment with Respondent 1.
+The appellant's hours were reduced when their employment transferred.
 Respondent 2 does not dispute that a redundancy situation existed but is of the belief that the appellant's employment transferred to Respondent 1.
 Both the respondents' and the appellants' representatives made extensive submissions on the application of the transfer of undertakings in this case.